 If you're planning on embracing the ultrawide lifestyle, the resolution is super important.
 It should be 1440 pixels high at a minimum, while the width should be whatever you think your desk can accommodate.
 Start with 3440 x 1440 ultrawides as your base and go from there.

 The refresh rate is next on the list.
 You WILL see a lot of 60Hz screens on sale.
-Skip those.
-Even if you're going with an absolute budget display, 75Hz should be your floor.
+Most of them won't be worth it.
 If you see a screen you like in your budget that's 120Hz or higher, scoop that bad boy up.
 As long as your GPU can handle it, a higher refresh means smoother gameplay.